 Marianne Starck Table Lamp

-Materials: Ceramics, iron wire and fabric lampshade.
+Materials: Almost square brown and beige glazed ceramics. brass and iron wire.
+Fabric pagoda lampshade.
 White Bakelite socket with a built-in switch.

 Total Height (with lampshade): 145 cm / 15.35”